 How is Plasma Microneedling Performed?

 During your plasma microneedling treatment, a topical anesthetic cream is applied to the treatment area.
-Then, three passes over the area are performed with the Rejuvepen.
+Then, your certified technician performs three passes over the skin with the rejuvapen.
 During this part of the treatment, the device makes tiny micro-injuries in the skin.
-These wounds stimulate the body’s natural healing and regeneration response.
-Once the Rejuvepen is complete, the Plasma is applied to the skin so it may enter the skin structure, trigger natural healing, and regenerate new collagen and elastin.
+The microscopic wounds stimulate the body’s natural healing and regeneration response.
+Once the Rejuvepen is complete, Plasma is applied to the skin.
+The plasma absorbs deep into the skin via the microchannels created by the rejuvapen.
+Here, the plasma rejuvenates the skin on a cellular level.

 Plasma Micro-needling Cost?